Chelsea Manning: Detention

 On January 18, 2011, after Manning had an altercation with the guards, the commander of Quantico classified her as a suicide risk.
 Manning said the guards had begun issuing conflicting commands, such as "turn left, don't turn left", and upbraiding her for responding to commands with "yes" instead of "aye".
 Shortly afterward, she was placed on suicide watch, had her clothing and eyeglasses removed, and was required to remain in her cell 24 hours a day.
 The suicide watch was lifted on January 21 after her lawyer complained, and the brig commander who ordered it was replaced.
 On March 2, she was told that her request for removal of POI status—which entailed among other things sleeping wearing only boxer shorts—had been denied.
 Her lawyer said Manning joked to the guards that, if she wanted to harm herself, she could do so with her underwear or her flip-flops.
 The comment resulted in Manning's being ordered to strip naked in her cell that night and sleep without clothing.
 On the following morning only, Manning stood naked for inspection.
-After her lawyer protested and some media attention, Manning was issued a sleeping garment on or before March 11.
+After protest from her lawyer and some media attention, Manning was issued a sleeping garment on or before March 11.

 The detention conditions prompted national and international concern.
 Juan E. Méndez, United Nations Special Rapporteur on torture, told The Guardian that the U.S. government's treatment of Manning was "cruel, inhuman and degrading".
 In January 2011, Amnesty International asked the British government to intervene because of Manning's status as a British citizen by descent, although Manning's lawyer said Manning did not regard herself as a British citizen.
 On March 10, State Department spokesman Philip J. Crowley criticized Manning's treatment as "ridiculous, counterproductive and stupid".
 The next day, President Obama responded to Crowley's comments, saying the Pentagon had assured him that Manning's treatment was "appropriate and meet[s] our basic standards".
 Under political pressure, Crowley resigned three days after his comments.
 On March 15, 295 members of the academic legal community signed a statement arguing that Manning was being subjected to "degrading and inhumane pretrial punishment" and criticizing Obama's comments.
 On April 20, the Pentagon transferred Manning to the medium-custody Midwest Joint Regional Correctional Facility, at Fort Leavenworth, Kansas, where she was placed in an 80-square-foot cell with a window and a normal mattress, able to mix with other pretrial detainees and keep personal objects in her cell.